tuffgniuz/securitychampion/README.md

 #### Key Features
 - **Search and Filter**: Easily search and filter ASVS requirements based on security level, category, or subcategory.
 - **Bookmarking**: Bookmark specific ASVS requirements for quick access.
-- **Educational Context**: Provides detailed context for each requirement to facilitate better understanding.
+- **Educational Context**: Provides summaries each requirement to facilitate better understanding.

+### Live Demo
+Solomon is still in development but you find a live demo hosted on vercel [here](https://solomon-lac.vercel.app/).

 ### Development
 Clone the project: